hcholab/decor/dev_setup_notes.md

-# How to setup a development environment for `RSR Property Generation`
+# How to setup a development environment for `Bitween`

 ## Introduction

-We will use the following tools to setup a development environment for `RSR Property Generation`:
+We will use the following tools to setup a development environment for `Bitween`:

 * https://medium.com/edge-analytics/python-best-practices-2934de825fd2
     - conda (virtual environment )